Federated Generative Learning with Foundation Models: Introduction

-In this paper, we propose a novel framework called \textbf{\textit{Federated Generative Learning} (FGL)}, which leverages the powerful foundation generative models, \eg Stable Diffusion, to synthesize high-quality substitute training data in the server based on the prompts from clients.
-Specifically, our method only requires each client to upload the prompts corresponding to their local training data.
-After collecting all prompts from the clients, the server performs prompt aggregation and synthesize a high-quality substitute training dataset.
-Then, a global model can be trained on the synthetic dataset.
-There are multiple benefits of the proposed framework: \begin{enumerate} \item \emph{Low Communication Cost}.
-Compared to previous methods that rely on multi-round communication of weights or gradients, our method requires only one communication round between clients and the server.
-As shown in Figure~\ref{fig:intro}(b), during the initial communication between any client and the server, the parameter transmission in FedAvg needs 42.7MB for the small network ResNet18, while our method only sends 229 Bytes prompts.
-In addition, this advantage will be enlarged when training large models with billions of parameters and implementing federated continua learning in which requires more communication rounds for learning from new data. \item \emph{Robust to Data Heterogeneity}.
-Since our method only requires clients to upload prompts corresponding to their local training data, it allows the server to collect prompts from all clients and synthesize all training data in one communication round.
-As a result, our method exhibits insensitivity to data distribution.
-Figure~\ref{fig:intro}(b) compares our method to FedAvg under three different data distributions.
-Ours (one-shot), consistently achieves good performance across all distributions.
-Furthermore, our method can significantly improve the performance and even outperform the centralized training by implementing five-round communication. \item \textit{Better privacy-preserving}: Traditional FL involves the transmission of model parameters or gradients between clients and server.
-However, once these model parameters are leaked, the attackers can carry out model extraction attacks~\cite{li2023model}, member inference attacks~\cite{li2023effective}, and other malicious activities~\cite{zhang2023delving,zhu2019deep}, posing significant security threats to the FL system~\cite{nguyen2022preserving,liu2022threats}.
-In contrast, foundation generative model based FL can better protect data privacy by transmitting prompts.
-Our method can implement FL in few round communication which significantly reduces the privacy leakage risk.
+In this paper, we propose a novel framework called \textbf{\textit{Federated Generative Learning} (FGL)}, which leverages powerful foundation generative models, \eg Stable Diffusion~\cite{Rombach_2022_CVPR}, to synthesize high-quality training data on the server based on the \emb{} collected from clients.
+We propose two customized prompt generation methods based on the characteristics of the client's data, and these prompts are then used as inputs to a specific text encoder to obtain corresponding \emb{}.
+Once all \emb{} are collected from the clients, the server performs embedding aggregation and then synthesizes a high-quality substitute training dataset.
+This public synthetic dataset serves as a proxy for the clients' private data and can be used to train a global model on the server.
+In~\cref{fig:intro_a}, our trained model in a single round outperforms FedAvg with 200 communication rounds on 8 popular datasets.
+We further demonstrate the effectiveness of FGL by presenting results on more complex satellite dataset and three medical datasets in~\cref{fig:intro_b}.
+In summary, there are multiple benefits of FGL: \begin{enumerate} \item \emph{\textbf{Low Communication Cost}}.
+Compared to previous methods that rely on multi-round communication of model parameters or gradients, our method requires only one or a few communication rounds (\eg 5 rounds) between clients and the server.
+Despite this efficiency, our method is able to achieve performance that is on par with the existing methods. \item \emph{\textbf{Robust to Data Heterogeneity}}.
+Since our method only requires clients\footnote{FGL requires all clients to participate in the initial round to get all text embedding first on the server.
+It is more suitable for cross-silo FL~\cite{huang2022cross} scenarios, where the clients represent organizations or companies, and the number of clients is typically small.} to upload \emb{} corresponding to their local training data, it allows the server to collect embeddings from all clients and synthesize all training data in one communication round.
+Based on the well-synthesised data, our method exhibits insensitivity to the data distribution.